default mode is rt (read text)

 op.txt: ASCII text

-warning If the file already exists, the w mode will overwrite the contents (i.e. existing content will be lost).
+warning If the file already exists, the w mode will overwrite the contents (i.e. any existing content will be lost).

 File processing modules